cjvillar/cjvillar/README.md

+# Hi!
+I'm Chris
+#### I'm a former member of the UCSC Genome Browser, Invitian (Invitae) 🧬 and current code tinkerer 💻.
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=cjvillar&show_icons=true&theme=cobalt)

 <!--
 **cjvillar/cjvillar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.